Yuri Tarnopolsky

 Therefore a being absolutely infinite, such as God, has from himself an absolutely infinite power of existence, and hence he does absolutely exist.
 Perhaps there will be many who will be unable to see the force of this proof, inasmuch as they are accustomed only to consider those things which flow from external causes.
 (Spinoza, Ethics, Part I, Note to Proposition XI)

-Thus, modern visual art, is usually, but not always, a handmade object that sells like art, is treated, entitled, presented, exhibited, explained, and praised like art, but may not look like art at all.
+Thus, modern visual art, is usually, but not always, a handmade object that sells like art, is treated, entitled, presented, exhibited, explained, and praised like art, but may not look like art at all (see Essay 60, Art and Nexistence).
 Modern art needs a body of mediators or middlemen between the author and the consumer and so does philosophy, especially since the German classical philosophy.
 The need of interpretation is something that brings philosophy close to religion for its lack of consensus.
 Plato today may need comments but not necessarily an interpreter.

 Under the influence of Ulf Grenander's Pattern Theory, I arrived to a new pragmatic appreciation of philosophy.